testrepo11244/sn-ibm-cloud-native-full-stack-development-capstone/README.md

-# Repository: car-dealership-fullstack
+# Car Dealership Full‑Stack Application

+**Repository:** `car-dealership-fullstack`
-## Project Name: Cloud‑Enabled Car Dealership Application
+**Project Name:** Cloud‑Native Car Dealership Application

-This repository contains the source code for a full‑stack car dealership web application built with **Django** as the backend API and **React** for the frontend UI.
-The project demonstrates CRUD operations for dealers and reviews, user authentication, sentiment analysis integration, CI/CD pipelines with GitHub Actions, and deployment to a cloud platform.

----

-### Features
-- Django REST framework API for dealers, reviews, and car makes/models
-- React single‑page application with routing, authentication, and responsive design
-- Admin interface for managing dealers and reviews
+This project is the capstone for the IBM Skills Network **Full‑Stack Development** course.
+It combines a Django back‑end with a React front‑end to provide a complete car‑dealership experience, including:

+- Dealer listings and filtering by state
+- Dealer detail pages with customer reviews
+- User authentication (login / logout / registration)
-- Sentiment analysis of review text using a simple NLP model
+- Review sentiment analysis using IBM Watson NLU
-- Automated testing and deployment via GitHub Actions
+- CI/CD pipeline with GitHub Actions and deployment to IBM Cloud

----

-### Getting Started
-1. Clone the repository
-2. Follow the `README.md` instructions in the `server` and `frontend` directories to set up the development environment.

----

-*For more details, refer to the individual `README.md` files inside the `server` and `frontend` folders.*
+The repository contains:

+- `server/` – Django project (`manage.py`, `settings.py`, API views, models)
+- `frontend/` – React application (`src/`, `public/`, component library)
+- Documentation, scripts, and CI/CD configuration files.

+Feel free to explore the code, run the application locally, or view the live deployment URL provided in the project documentation.